Kana Fukuma: Women's shogi professional

 Fukuma's string of success in major title matches since returning from her leave of absence ended in October 2025 when she lost the 5th Hakurei title match (September–October 2025) to 4 games to 2.
 Fukuma was leading the match 2 games to 1 but lost the next three games to not only fail to recapture the Hakurei title but also fail to become the first ever women's professional 7-crown title holder.
+She regained her winning form, however, in her next two major title defenses.
+First she defeated 2 games to 1 to win the 33rd Kurashiki Tōka Title Match (November 2025) and defend her Kurashiki Tōka title, and she then defeated 3 games to none to win the 15th Women's Ōza Title Match (October–November 2025) and defend her Women's Ōza title.